rageworx/libtinydicom/README.md

  - Still making it keep updated for latest version, but too many VR and dictionaries may need more time for only myself.

 ## Updated news

+### 2023-04-26
+ - Supporting -1 size of Pixel Data case, it guess actual size to left file size to actual pixel data length.
+ - Added some more MBCS support APIs.

 ### 2021-04-28
  - libtinydicom now supports MacOS 11 (Big Sur) in universal libraray on Apple Silicon (M1).